Find out why you aren’t losing weight eating salads and how to fix it.

 Disclaimer: This post contains affiliate links.

-A lot of times we associate the word “salad” with healthy and weight loss, but is it really?
 That completely depends on what all you put in your salad and what type and how much dressing you use.

 Let’s start with the basics: